 “Our industry has reached a crossroads where we can move forward with a transparent, privacy-conscious approach to user authentication, or risk the same faults we saw with the cookie,” said Liane Nadeau, SVP and Head of Precision Media and Investments at Digitas North America.
 “Our advice to clients is to take advantage of the time left before third-party cookies leave the ecosystem, and test and invest in authenticated solutions that will maintain consumer trust moving forward.”

 We’re recommending everyone be fully migrated off cookies by September in order to be prepared for the holiday season.
-We’ve put together this page to help brands and publishers put cookies and other device identifiers in the rearview mirror.
+We’ve put together this page on addressability marketing to help brands and publishers put cookies and other device identifiers in the rearview mirror.
 Or reach out to [email protected] and learn how we can help from assessment to planning to implementation—to help you hit this deadline.